socketio/socket.io-client-cpp/Tutorial.md

 ```

 ###Handle socket.io events
-You'll need to handle socket.io events in your functions bind to socket.io events.
+We'll need to handle socket.io events in our functions bind to socket.io events.
 For example, we need to show received messages to the `listView`

 ```C++